Life and work of Vincent in Nuenen

 • In the footsteps of Vincent

-Van Gogh Village Museum tells about Vincent, the Van Gogh family and life in Nuenen.
-You can still see many of the original buildings in Nuenen: it is an open-air museum.
+Van Gogh Village Museum tells about Vincent, the family Van Gogh and life in Nuenen.
+You can still see many of the original buildings in Nuenen: it is an outdoor museum.

 In the footsteps of Vincent